-- (i) Document the effectiveness of a SACCOS operations by focusing protection of asset quality, earnings, liquidity and capital growth; - (ii) Determine compliance with laws, regulations, Registrar's guidelines, directives and internal policies; - (iii) Determine the adequacy of and adherence to the SACCOS own policies and procedures; - (iv) Assess the effectiveness of the management information system;
+- (i) Document the effectiveness of a SACCOS operations by focusing protection of asset quality, earnings, liquidity and capital growth. - (ii) Determine compliance with laws, regulations, Registrar's guidelines, directives and internal policies. - (iii) Determine the adequacy of and adherence to the SACCOS own policies and procedures.

-- (v) Assess the board's oversight and ensure that management is capable and provides the board with complete and accurate reports; - (vi) Assess the effect of anticipated internal and external changes on the particular SACCOS. - (vii) Assess the SACCOS ability to meet its future needs (e.g., fund growth, provision of capital, and absorbance of losses); - (viii) Assess budget projections and its actual performance; and - (ix) Follow up on previous examination report findings and recommendations including; - analysis and conclusions regarding the SACCOS overall condition, trends, and prospects for future viability, - corrections of previous weaknesses, and - concerns of material risk and corrective action when needed.
+- (iv) Assess the effectiveness of the management information system. - (v) Assess the board's oversight and ensure that management is capable and provides the board with complete and accurate reports. - (vi) Assess the effect of anticipated internal and external changes on the particular SACCOS. - (vii) Assess the SACCOS ability to meet its future needs (e.g., fund growth, provision of capital, and absorbance of losses); - (viii) Assess budget projections and its actual performance; and - (ix) Follow up on previous inspection report findings and recommendations including. - analysis and conclusions regarding the SACCOS overall condition, trends, and prospects for future viability, - corrections of previous weaknesses, and - concerns of material risk and corrective action when needed.

-2.1.3 Conducting risk assessment and related controls
+2.1.3 Conducting off site Inspection

-Under this stage, the inspectors will be involved in identifying the inherent risks related to the inspection objectives which were identified in the introductory part, by applying risk-based procedures.
-However, the common risks in SACCOS that may be actual or potential are:
+2.1.3.1 Under this stage, the inspectors will be involved in identifying the inherent risks and significant activities related to the inspection objectives which were identified in the introductory part, by applying risk-based procedures.
+The common risks in SACCOS that may be actual or potential includes credit, liquidity, operational, market, strategy and compliance risks.
+Scheduling of inspections